mbcse/merkelwrite/README.md

 ## Features
 ### User can write blog(MarkDown Supported)
   - To write a blog the user needs to go to write section
-  - He should have metamask installed in his/her browser and some ether
+  - He need to login using Portis wallet or create one
   - Need's to put title, featured Image and Content(In Markdown) and submit it
   - Pay the gas fee, hola!
 Blog uploaded!!
 ### Profile/Account Section